tylerkkp/fun-with-strings/README.md

 ### Example output for a palindrome:

-![screen shot][logo]
+![screen shot][logo1]

-[logo]: https://github.com/tylerkkp/fun-with-strings/blob/main/img/won.png "palindrome screen shot"
+[logo1]: https://github.com/tylerkkp/fun-with-strings/blob/main/img/won.png "palindrome screen shot"

 ### How to run it on your own machine: